 If you would like some more information about staying here during your treatment at the Duke Cancer Institute, please review our Guest FAQs.

 A guest’s bedroom is his or her private area at Caring House.
 There are eighteen bedrooms, each with a private bathroom.
 Fourteen bedrooms are downstairs and four are upstairs.
 Nine bedrooms have two twin beds and nine have a double and a twin bed.
-Each room has a telephone with voicemail, a television with basic cable, a DVD player, two chairs and a radio/alarm clock.
+Each room has a telephone with voicemail, a television with basic cable, two chairs and a radio/alarm clock.

 Caring House has a fully-equipped, community kitchen with stoves, refrigerators, microwaves, and dishwashers.
 The kitchen also includes small appliances, dishes, flatware and pots and pans.
 There is a pantry with a lockable cabinet for each guest room to store nonperishable food items.
 Guests are responsible for providing their own meals.
 Individuals or local organizations occasionally provide the evening meal.